Linuxfabrik/lfops/roles/apache_httpd/EXAMPLES.md

-# Ansible Role linuxfabrik.lfops.apache_httpd - vHost Config Examples
+# Ansible Role linuxfabrik.lfops.apache_httpd - Config Examples, Tips & Tricks

+## HTTP/2

+HTTP/2 is supported only over an encrypted connection.
+The website must be served over a secure TLS connection and accessed through https:// in the browser.
+Therefore, all Apache servers in the chain must be enabled for TLS before HTTP/2 is used.

+* For Proxy servers, use Let's Encrypt certificates.
+* For App servers, use self-signed certificates.

 ## vHosts